-Though you might need a car loan to buy a new vehicle, there’s always the chance that you’ll want to pay your loan off early either with cash or by refinancing into a low-interest loan.
+Though you might need a car loan to buy a new vehicle, there’s always the chance that you’ll want to pay your loan off early with cash or by refinancing into a low-interest loan.
 In this case, watch for a hidden cost known as a prepayment penalty, which is a fee for paying a loan off before the term is up.
-Not all auto loans have prepayment penalties — ask your lender to point it out.
-You might even be able to reduce this penalty as part of your auto loan negotiations.
+Then, add that to any fees associated with the refinance auto loan to determine the true cost.

-When it comes to economics and money, opportunity cost refers to the financial opportunities you give up by choosing to spend your money one way over others.
-So for an auto loan, the opportunity cost is whatever you won’t be able to spend your money on because you’re making monthly payments on a car loan.
-Depending on your financial situation, this could mean that you won’t be able to grow your long-term savings as quickly, pay down your other debt as fast, or make other purchases.
+The best time to buy a car is when you can afford it, and that means taking into account the opportunity cost.
+Opportunity cost refers to the financial opportunities you give up by choosing to spend your money one way over others.
+So, for auto loans, the opportunity cost is whatever you won’t be able to spend your money on because you’re making monthly payments on a car loan.
+Depending on your financial situation, this could mean that you won’t be able to grow your long-term savings as quickly or pay down your other debt as fast as you’d like.

-Extended vehicle warranties or service contracts cover the costs of expensive electrical or mechanical vehicle issues that aren’t covered by a manufacturer warranty.
-Car dealers that offer financing also typically offer extended vehicle warranties, which might add to the cost of your car loan and monthly payment.
-However, these warranties are not required, so think carefully before agreeing to one.
-If you do decide to take an extended vehicle warranty, try to negotiate the price or pay for the warranty with cash.
-Or if you’re getting financing from a credit union, ask if they offer these warranties because the cost might be lower through a credit union.
+Extended vehicle warranties cover the costs of expensive electrical or mechanical vehicle issues that aren’t covered by a manufacturer warranty.
+Car dealers that offer to finance also typically offer extended vehicle warranties, which might add to the cost of your car loan and monthly payment.
+These warranties are not required, so think carefully before agreeing to one.

 Credit Insurance Protection

-These hidden fees and charges are costs that everyone financing a car deals with, but few people actually talk about them or factor them into the true cost of borrowing to buy a car.
-Although these costs might be hidden in an auto loan payment, by knowing what to watch for and what questions to ask, you’ll reduce your chances of being surprised by some unintended fees when shopping for your next car loan.
+These hidden fees and charges are costs that everyone financing a car has to deal with, but few people talk about them or factor them into the true cost.
+Although these costs might be hidden, by knowing what to watch for and what questions to ask, you’ll reduce your chances of being surprised by some unintended fees when shopping for your next car loan.